Irving Park, Chicago: Kilbourn Park

-Kilbourn Park (Milwaukee to the north, Belmont to the south, the Union Pacific/Northwest rail line to the east, and Cicero to the west) is a primarily middle class residential and industrial area.
+Kilbourn Park (Milwaukee to the north, Belmont to the south, the Metra's Union Pacific Northwest Line to the east, and Cicero to the west) is a primarily middle class residential and industrial area.
 Although technically part of the Irving Park community area, the neighborhood is more akin to neighboring Avondale in terms of both its built environment and the sociology of its residents.

 Avondale Gardens

-Avondale Gardens (also known as Merchant Park) (Addison to the north, Belmont to the south, the Union Pacific/Northwest rail line to the West, Pulaski Road to the east) has been in recent years relabeled as "South Old Irving Park" by some.
+Avondale Gardens (also known as Merchant Park) (Addison to the north, Belmont to the south, the Union Pacific Northwest Line to the West, Pulaski Road to the east) has been in recent years relabeled as "South Old Irving Park" by some.
 Like Kilbourn Park, the neighborhood is more akin to neighboring Avondale in terms of both its built environment and the sociological makeup of its residents than other areas of the Irving Park Community Area.
 The name Merchant Park owes its name to John and Clara Merchant, whose house in Old Irving has been designated an official landmark by the City of Chicago.